0xYYY/v3-periphery-foundry/docs/NonfungiblePositionManager.md

-*Wraps Uniswap V3 positions in the ERC721 non-fungible token interface*
+*The permit typehash used in the permit signature*
 #### Return Values

 | Name | Type | Description |